ChavanSneh/Document-Image-AI-Assistant/README.md

+This project was built earlier as a real-world experiment.
+For this challenge, I’m submitting an existing, fully working solution instead of rebuilding from scratch.

 # 🛡️ Resilient Hybrid AI Assistant (2026 Edition)

 An advanced Document AI Assistant that allows users to chat with PDFs, Word Documents, and Images using the fastest AI models available today.